Pasang Dawa Lama: Mountaineering career

-In 1939, Pasang participated in the expedition to K2 lead by Fritz Wiessner.
-The two men came very close to reaching the summit, until the superstitious Pasang asked not to continue climbing as night had fallen.
+In 1939, Pasang participated in the expedition to K2 led by Fritz Wiessner.
+The two men were not carrying supplemental oxygen, they were very close to reaching the summit when the cautious Pasang asked not to continue climbing as night had fallen.
 The pair were unable to return for a second attempt.
+He was awarded a Tiger Badge by the Himalayan Club in 1939, his 'Himalayan Club Number' was 139.